efoncubierta/cloudspec-site/content/en/docs/Syntax/_index.md

 ## `use` declaration

-This is used to compose a spec with multiple files.
-Modules, groups and rules can be defined and imported into a plan from other files.
+This is used to import other modules.

 ```
-use (module|group|rule) :file_path
+use :file_path as :module_identifier
 ```

-Where `:file_path` is a system path that is either absolute or relative to the file importing it.
+Where `:file_path` is a system path that is either absolute or relative to the file importing it, and `:module_identifier` is a unique ID within the module (e.g. my_mod).

 ## `input` declaration